ROBINSON HIGH SCHOOL NEWS EDITORIAL POLICY

-The RHS Media Editorial Policy pertains to rhstoday.com.
+The RHS News Editorial Policy pertains to RHStoday.com and the Knight Writers newspaper.

-rhstoday.com is the official student-produced website of news and information published by RHS Media students.
-RHS Media have been established as designated limited public forum for student editors to inform and educate their readers as well as for the discussion of issues of concern to their audience.
+RHStoday.com is the official website and the Knight Writers is the official print paper printed quarterly.
+Both are student-produced sources of news and information for T.R Robinson.
+RHStoday.com and the Knight Writers have been established as designated limited public forum for student editors to inform and educate their readers as well as for the discussion of issues of concern to their audience.

-The content of rhstoday.com is determined by and reflects only the views of the staff of RHS Media, not necessarily that of the adviser, that of Robinson High School or its administration, or that of the School District of Hillsborough County.
+The content of RHStoday.com and Knight Writers are determined by and reflects only the views of the staff, not necessarily that of the adviser, Robinson High School and its administration, or the School District of Hillsborough County.

-The editor-in-chief(s) and the editorial board are responsible for enforcing this editorial policy.
+The Editor-in-Chief and the editorial board are responsible for enforcing this editorial policy.

-The role and goal of all RHS Media is to inform, interpret and entertain their viewers through accurate and factual reports, and be accurate, fair and impartial in its coverage of issues that affect the school community.
-The staff of RHS Media will strive to report all issues in a legal, objective, accurate and ethical manner, according to the Canons of Professional Journalism developed by the Society for Professional Journalists.
+The role and goal of the RHS News is to inform, interpret and entertain their viewers through accurate and factual reports, and be accurate, fair and impartial in its coverage of issues that affect the school community.
+The staff of RHS News will strive to report all issues in a legal, objective, accurate and ethical manner, according to the Canons of Professional Journalism developed by the Society for Professional Journalists.

 I. FREEDOM OF THE PRESS